Ricardo Lombana: Biography

-Following his studies in 2002, he was appointed special delegate for freedom of expression in the Ombudsman's Office before working in the Panamanian embassy in Washington, D.C., as Minister Counsellor first followed by being appointed counsul general from 1 September 2004 – 19 March 2007.
-He also worked at the newspaper La Prensa as chief of information and then editorial deputy director.
-In 2008 Lombana became a lawyer as part of the law firm Galindo, Arias & López, until in 2013 he founded his own law firm Lombana Law & Media.
+Following his studies in 2002, he was appointed special delegate for freedom of expression in the Ombudsman's Office before working in the Panamanian embassy in Washington, D.C., first as Minister Counsellor, before being appointed counsul general from 1 September 2004 till 19 March 2007.
+Lombana also worked at the newspaper La Prensa as chief of information and then editorial deputy director.
+In 2008, Lombana joined the law firm Galindo, Arias & López and remained a part of it until 2013, when he founded his own law firm Lombana Law & Media.

 Lombana also ran an anti-corruption campaign called "‘Juego Limpio Panamá" (Play Fair Panama).

 In 2017, he announced his intention to run as an Independent for President in the May 2019 election.
 On 24 December 2018, Lombana chose the former magistrate of the Electoral Tribunal, Guillermo Márquez Amado, as his running mate.
-After obtaining 108,492 signatures Lombana was accepted as a candidate.
+After obtaining 108,492 signatures, Lombana was accepted as a candidate.
 His campaign called for austerity, a new constitution, anti-corruption measures, social security reforms and immigration control.

-In the election he came third with 18.78% of the vote.
-He announced that he would run again in the 2024 election and as his first step he announced the creation of the Movimiento Otro Camino political party.
+In the election, he came third with 18.78% of the vote.
+He announced that he would run again in the 2024 election and as a first step announced the creation of the Movimiento Otro Camino political party, but eventurally still lost in the second place with 24.59% of the vote.